 This causes some processing overhead on the server, due to which some of the low cost hosting providers do not provide this feature, as they want to be able to host more websites on the server.
-If you are stuck with such a service provider, you may want to switch over to another who does allow it.
+If you are stuck with such a service provider, you may want to switch

 If you have root access to the server, you are in luck.
 You can configure HTTP Compression and Browser Caching yourself.

 For HTTP compression on Apache, a module named mod_deflate is included in the standard rpm.
 However, the module is not enabled by default in the Apache configuration file..

 To enable the mod_deflate module in Linux, edit the Apache configuration file:

 # nano /etc/httpd/conf/httpd.conf